-A Comparison of the Contents from the 1910 "Original" Edition through today's Twelfth Edition
+A Comparison of the Contents from the 1910 "Original" Edition through today's Thirteenth Edition

 A Monograph by Jeff Snowden